10/10/2022 | Press releases

 Ward sister Jane Kemp and Steve Connew with the Bedhead Tidy

-Their idea was simple – a product that would tidy up the tubing around a patient’s bedhead, moving it away from the floor, preventing confusion from flow meters and ensure it wasn’t an infection control risk.
-But driving it forwards and getting the idea off the ground meant they needed support, funding and advice.
+Their idea was simple.
+They needed a product that would move the tubing away from the floor, prevent confusion, and ensure it wasn’t an infection control risk.
+But to make it a reality, they needed support, funding and advice.

-Steve added: “I just thought simple is best and the holder with built-in hooks means it can hold nasal cannulas, suction devices and yankers.”
+Steve added: “I just thought simple is best.
+A holder with built-in hooks means it can hold nasal cannulas, suction devices and yankers.”

-Teaming up with the Trust’s Innovation Team, Steve and Emma were able to gain access to the support, expertise and funding they needed and the Bedhead Tidy will now be rolled out to the wards.
+By teaming up with the Trust’s Innovation Team, Steve and Emma got the support, expertise and funding they needed.
+The Bedhead Tidy will now be rolled out to wards across the hospital.

 Close up of woman in maroon scrubs smiling at camera